 4. Your client list is exclusive or distinguished.

 It is usually a plus to have an impressive client list, but you can also make that list a differentiator.
-Perhaps you service the fashion industry but only take clients who have shown at New York Fashion Week.
+Perhaps you service the fashion industry or you are a fashion blogger but only take clients who have shown at New York Fashion Week.
 That can become a differentiator.

 Remember, whichever combination of differentiators you use, you must keep it true, appealing to potential clients, and demonstrable.
 Set your firm apart and watch it grow!